 If a member of the community suspects a violation, the member has two options:

-- contact the faculty member involved, the administrative advisor to the Honor Council (appointed by the Provost), or a member of the Honor Council
+- contact the faculty member involved, the Honor Council Advisor (appointed by the Provost), or a member of the Honor Council; or

 - discuss the concern directly with the student involved.
 The reporting of a suspected violation does not commit the student to pursuing additional action.